Part 11: Introduction to Communications

 8. Rename Transmitter1 () to Downlink_Tx.

-Configuring the simple transmitter model
+Configuring the Simple Transmitter model

-You will set up the RF carrier frequency, the EIRP, and data rate of the transmitter.
+Set up the RF carrier frequency, the EIRP, and data rate of the transmitter.

 1. Right-click on Downlink_Tx () in the Object Browser.